hrtarom/cebd1160_project/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis: Final_Project_data_investigation.py, Final_projects_LogReg.py
+- Python script for your analysis: Final_projects_LogReg.py
 - Results figure/saved file :./plots
 - Dockerfile for your experiment :Dockerfile
-- runtime-instructions in a file named RUNME.md
+- runtime-instructions : 1- docker build -t project .
+2-docker run -v c:/users/hamid.t/Final_Project/:/./plots project

+Attention: c:/users/hamid.t/Final_Project/ is the local place on the machine to save the files.

 -----